TaylorJadin/jadin.me/content/posts/drafts/building-a-streaming-setup-for-reclaim-open/index.md

 So with that gameplan, we had the centerpieces of our streaming setups figured out for both the regular sessions and keynotes.
 Now I just had to figure out the rest of the gear, and how it was getting to Fredericksburg.
 Some of it was stuff that we bought for Reclaim Open, some was stuff that I already had and could bring along, some was stuff Tim had at the arcade, and some of it we borrowed from [Andy Rush](https://mastodon.social/@andyrush).
 Thanks Andy!

 ### Cameras

-We needed 3 cameras, and it turned out that between Tim and I we could bring 3 matching [Sony ZV-1](https://www.dpreview.com/reviews/sony-zv-1-review)'s which really made things simple.
-I love these little cameras, and I use one pretty much every day as my webcam
 `
 {{< figure src="ZV1.jpg" caption="My ZV1 that I use as my primary webcam.
 In the flip out screen you can see an image of someone who should be writing this very blog post, but instead is taking a mostly unnecessary picture." alt="A picture of a webcam on a mount above a computer monitor.">}}

-;me
+We needed 3 cameras, and it turned out that between Tim and I we could bring 3 matching [Sony ZV-1](https://www.dpreview.com/reviews/sony-zv-1-review)'s which really made things simple.
+I love these little cameras, and I use one pretty much every day as my webcam.
+They have a fixed lens, which for our purposes is fine and are easy to power over Micro USB.